GSAPP-CDP/Smorgasbord/src/content/modules/8-intro-to-python-in-rhino/81-accessing-the-rhino-apis-in-python.md

 ---
 moduleid: 81
-title: Accessing with the Rhino API in Python
+title: Accessing with the Rhino APIs in Python
 published: True
-slug: accessing-with-the-rhino-api-in-python
+slug: accessing-with-the-rhino-apis-in-python
 ---

-# Accessing the Rhino API in Python
+# Accessing the Rhino APIs in Python

 ## Module Summary